DataDog/datadog-api-client-python/docs/v1/UsageMeteringApi.md

     # Create an instance of the API class
     api_instance = usage_metering_api.UsageMeteringApi(api_client)
     start_month = dateutil_parser('1970-01-01T00:00:00.00Z')  # datetime | Datetime in ISO-8601 format, UTC, precise to month: `[YYYY-MM]` for usage beginning in this month.
-Maximum of 15 months ago. fields = "fields_example"  # str | The specified field to search results for. end_month = dateutil_parser('1970-01-01T00:00:00.00Z')  # datetime | Datetime in ISO-8601 format, UTC, precise to month: `[YYYY-MM]` for usage ending this month. (optional) sort_direction = UsageSortDirection("desc")  # UsageSortDirection | The direction to sort by: `[desc, asc]`. (optional) sort_name = UsageAttributionSort("custom_timeseries_usage")  # UsageAttributionSort | The field to sort by. (optional)
+Maximum of 15 months ago. fields = UsageAttributionSupportedMetrics("custom_timeseries_usage")  # UsageAttributionSupportedMetrics | Comma-separated list of usage types to return, or `*` for all usage types. end_month = dateutil_parser('1970-01-01T00:00:00.00Z')  # datetime | Datetime in ISO-8601 format, UTC, precise to month: `[YYYY-MM]` for usage ending this month. (optional) sort_direction = UsageSortDirection("desc")  # UsageSortDirection | The direction to sort by: `[desc, asc]`. (optional) sort_name = UsageAttributionSort("custom_timeseries_usage")  # UsageAttributionSort | The field to sort by. (optional)